Meet Beau And Bess: Saved From The Streets & Kibble

 Running through the yard with unabandoned, long-strides, the two eccentric dogs wove in and out of well-manicured bushes, playfully nipping at the wingtips of passing butterflies.
 It was here, both bathed in warm sunlight, that their recently adopted health shined through.
 They weren’t always like this though, even after being adopted.

-Before the rehydrated wholesome meals of The Honest Kitchen—Rhonda is especially fond of Force, Love, and Embark—filled their bowls, Beau and Bess were once kibble aficionados.
+Before the rehydrated wholesome meals of The Honest Kitchen—Rhonda is especially fond of the Grain Free Chicken Recipe, Grain Free Beef Recipe, and Grain Free Turkey Recipe—filled their bowls, Beau and Bess were once kibble aficionados.
 But it was clear early on to Rhonda that Beau and Bess could do better, be better, and live better.

 In a relatively short time frame, Rhonda began to notice pivotal shifts in their health: their coats became softer, tamer.
 Beau’s once blackened eyes are now circled by brown, clear irises.
 That webbing between his pads, once reddened by inflammation, now calmed and neutral colored.